ngwenbin/RecyclablesBot/README.md

 ## Misc

 - Do not share bot API TOKEN
-- Any updates to the framework must be done via pull request.
+- Updates to the framework should be done via pull request.

-  Commit directly to a separate branch and start a pull request.
   Be careful of editing files in master branch, especially main framework files!